British Shorthair Cat

 Veterinary Care Schedule for British Shorthairs

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your British Shorthair.
-Here is the recommended schedule:
+These are baseline recommendations.

 Life StageVisit FrequencyKey Screenings